PrepForDev/fndWikiUpdater/README.md

 4. connects to Google Sheets :
    - reads Playsome's data and transform it into a list of Hero objects
-   - reads another sheet data and transform it into a list of Pet objects **(ask me if you want access to both sheets)**
+   - reads another sheet data and transform it into a list of Pet objects **(ask me if you want access to both sheets)** **/!\ If you launch this script for the first time (or if your token has expired), a Google Auth page will open for you to authorize the script**
 6. compares sheets data to stored data (skipped with --no_save) and creates a backup db if any new content is found.
 If nothing has changed, the script stops unless forced to process with --force
 7. process pages from pages_templates one by one using the template_processor class
    **/!\ if any new data is needed in templates/pages, it should be added in class/display_attributes.py**